argoproj/argo-cd/docs/getting_started.md

 ## 3. Open access to ArgoCD API server

 By default, the ArgoCD API server is not exposed with an external IP.
-To expose the API server, change the service type to `LoadBalancer`:
+To expose the API server, one mechanism is to expose the service type with type `LoadBalancer`:

 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 ```

-### Notes about Ingress and AWS Load Balancers
-* If using Ingress objects without TLS from the ingress-controller to ArgoCD API server, you will need to add the `--insecure` command line flag to the argocd-server deployment.
-* AWS Classic ELB (in HTTP mode) and ALB do not have full support for HTTP2/gRPC which is the protocol used by the `argocd` CLI.
-When using an AWS load balancer, either Classic ELB in passthrough mode is needed, or NLBs.
+Alternatively, the ArgoCD API server can be exposed using Ingress.
+See [instructions](ingress.md) on how to configure ArgoCD with ingress. `kubectl port-forward` can also be used to connect to the API server without exposing the service.

 ## 4. Login to the server from the CLI